GOP Governors Say Party Lost On Strategy, Not Issues

-WADE GOODWYN, BYLINE: On Election Day 2012, Republican confidence was high that the Grand Old Party would sweep President Obama aside, retake the U.S. Senate and reshape the country in the aftermath.
-So on election night November 6th, many if not most Republicans were shocked by the president's victory, but not the newly-elected governor of North Carolina, Pat McCrory.
+Going into Election Day, Republican confidence was high that the Grand Old Party would sweep President Obama aside, retake the U.S. Senate and reshape the country in the aftermath.

-GOODWYN: McCrory's take on the ground game is both true and for the Republican Party governors, politically convenient.
-The consensus in Las Vegas was that President Obama won not because Americans agreed with his positions on raising taxes on the rich or health care or anything for that matter, but because Republicans got out-organized by the community organizer.
-Also, Mitt Romney wasn't a great candidate.
-Therefore, the President has no election mandate because the reason he won had nothing to do with issues.
+McCrory's take on the ground game is both true, and for Republican governors, politically convenient.
+The consensus in Las Vegas was that Obama won, not because Americans agreed with his positions on raising taxes on the rich or health care, but because Republicans got out-organized by the community organizer.
+Therefore, the president has no election mandate, because the reason he won had nothing to do with issues.

-MCCRORY: No, I don't think it is.
-I disagree.
-Because when I meet with many different immigration groups that are coming to our country; they're hard working, strong morals, strong ethics, strong family.
-But we need to connect with them.
+"When I meet with many different immigration groups that come to our country, they're hard-working, strong morals, strong ethics, [and] strong family," McCrory says, "but we need to connect with them."

-GOODWYN: It may well be that the next Republican candidate for president will emerge from this large and strong group of conservative governors.
-The post-election rallying cry in Las Vegas was: no moderation of the party's platform.
-A fresh face is all that's really needed.
+It may well be that the next Republican candidate for president will emerge from this large and strong group of conservative governors.
+The post-election rallying cry in Las Vegas was "no moderation" of the party's platform, and that a fresh face is all that's really needed.

 Source: NPR [http://www.npr.org/2012/11/18/165379129/gop-governors-say-party-lost-on-strategy-not-issues?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]